Areas of support

 - Industrial and environmental biotechnology

-- Plant science, agriculture, and food biotechnology
+- Plant science, agriculture and food biotechnology

-- Computational science, including data science, with potential applications in health or sustainability
+- Computational science, including data science, with potential applications in health or sustainability.

 The applicant must be employed at a university or other not-for-profit research institution in Denmark.
 The applicant must document expertise at the highest level within the relevant research field.

-The research infrastructure must be anchored at a Danish research institution with expertise within the relevant field.
+The research infrastructure must be established at a Danish research institution with expertise within the relevant field.
 The facility or equipment must be made available to the general scientific environment, incl. users from other institutions, SME’s and incubators.

 Besides the applicant, there must be a group of 3-5 core collaborators associated with Danish research environments, committed to be core users of the equipment or facility.